zot/Xus/NOTES.md

 package management

-storage
+# storage

-* mongodb / Web Storage
+* levelDb / Web Storage
 * import
 * inherit (open another sqlite db and/or add tables to the path)

 variables

-* transient (lost at shutdown) or persistent (remembered at shutdown)
+* transient (not remembered for new listeners, lost at shutdown) or persistent (remembered at shutdown)
 * JSON data types
 * names: a/b/c/d

-messages
+# messages

 * json arrays of commands (batches), separated by newlines
 * connect name -- name of entry in peers tree